Using JQuery, AJAX, JSON and ASP.NET Web Services

 In the above code snippet, JQuery ajax() method is used to send AJAX request to ASP.NET web service method GetAllEmployees.
 From the parameters, you can easily guess the service method url, request type (POST) and data type (JSON).
 If you are not familiar with the ajax() method parameters, I will recommend you to read my tutorial Calling ASP.NET Web Services using JQuery AJAX for more detailed understanding of the ajax() method and JSON.

-READ ALSO: Using Checkbox in ASP.NET GridView Control
+READ ALSO: Using ASP.NET AJAX Timer Control

 Inside the success function handler of ajax() method, I have used JQuery each() method to loop through all the employees I received in JSON response (response.d) and I appended the HTML elements inside DropDownList to display all employees.
 If you will build and test your page in the browser you will see DropDownList populate with employee names as shown in the following figure.
 You can also see the JSON response in FireBug just below to the DropDownList.